 - You must have a place to live (owning/renting from a third party, not a family member) for 12 months prior to the semester you are wanting in-state residency.
 You cannot live in university housing while establishing residency or at any point thereafter.

 - AND if you are 24 or younger you must prove in those 12 months that you supported yourself over 50% of your tuition and fees and living expenses.
-You will also be asked to show how you will continue that support
+You will also be asked to show how you will continue that support.
+"529" plans cannot be considered as financial support.

 - AND your parents cannot claim you on their Federal taxes.
-For example if you are applying for fall of 2019 your parents CANNOT claim you on their 2018 taxes.
+For example, if you are applying for the fall of 2019 your parents CANNOT claim you on their 2018 taxes.
 You will also have to claim yourself and file SC taxes as a resident.

 If you feel you have met the above requirements and your year is up, you can apply for in-state residency.
 It takes between 6 to 8 weeks for a file to be reviewed once you have turned it in.